mkieft/Projects/WeatherServices/README.md

 # Weather Services
-RESTful Web Service using public API to read current weather information from data point values to create a daily/weekly forecast web page
+RESTful Web Service using public API to read current weather information from data point values using JSON to create a daily/weekly forecast web page

 Reads the current weather information from data point values [https://darksky.net/dev/docs#data-point] to update the webpage for today's weather: